Surigao del Norte: Education

+And other educational College,Elementary, and High School Schools in Surigao City.

 Culture

 Surigao is home to the Mamanwa ethnic tribe.
 Their dances are showcased in a local festival called "Bonok-Bonok", held at the feast of San Nicolas de Tolentino which is held annually on September 10.
 The Bonok-Bonok depicts the native folks' merry-making to show gratitude to God for bountiful harvest and good health.

 A collection of ancient archaeological diggings like burial coffins, jars and Chinese ceramics unearthed in Panhutungan, Placer, is on public display at the Surigaonon Heritage Mini-Museum located at the Boulevard in Surigao City.

 Tourist attractions

 Surigao City, the provincial capital, is dubbed as the "Gateway to Mindanao".
 The ferry landing terminal in Lipata links Mindanao to Luzon through Eastern Visayas.
 It annually showcases its distinct cultural heritage through the Bonok-Bonok Maradjao Karadjao Festival.

 On the northern side of the province are Siargao and Bucas Grande Islands, known for their long stretch of sugar-fine beaches, vast mangrove forest, and deep waters teeming with marine life.

 The Panhutongan and Amoslog archeological excavations in Placer would give a glimpse of the origins of the province and its people.